jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

+- Get file location from Vite module graph from component tagName when it has no elements so that Kitbook can know which Svelte file to create variants, compositions, and markdowns for.
 - throw error if setting both csr and ssr to false
 - on build don't show folders that have no components with Kitbook files
 - show compositions in viewer